-Madeleine Elizabeth Wall, first general counsel of a FTSE100 business
+Madeleine Elizabeth Wall, first female General Counsel of a FTSE100 business.

 Elizabeth practised law in-house as General Counsel in the UK and the USA for several years before establishing her global consultancy, Elizabeth Wall Partners International LLC.

-Patricia Scotland became the first black woman to be appointed to Queen’s Counsel.
+Baroness Scotland of Asthal becomes the first black woman to be appointed to Queen’s Counsel.

 She was 35 years old, making her the youngest person in over 200 years to take silk.
 She specialised in family and children’s law at Middle Temple.
 She went on to serve as a member of the Commission for Racial Equality and received a life peerage in 1997.

-Nicola Davies became the first female Welsh QC.
+Nicola Davies becomes the first female Welsh QC.

 Specialising in medical negligence law, she represented Harold Shipman in one of the most high-profile criminal cases of the decade.
 She takes an interest in events with a Welsh connection and is proud of her heritage.
 Nicola is described as having 'broken many glass ceilings', and is acknowledged as the highest medical defence QC in the UK.

-Betty Boothroyd became first female Speaker of the House of Commons
+Betty Boothroyd becomes first female Speaker of the House of Commons.

 Baroness Boothroyd was a Labour MP for West Bromwick and West Bromwick West from 1973 to 1992.
 She was the first female Speaker.
 There was some debate over whether Boothroyd should wear the traditional Speaker's wig upon her election and she chose not to, stating that subsequent Speakers would be free to choose whether or not to wear it.
 Tony Blair called her something of a national institution.

-Dame Mary Arden became the first female High Court Judge assigned to the Chancery Division.
+Dame Mary Arden becomes the first female High Court Judge assigned to the Chancery Division.